Preventive Dentistry – Greenville, TX

 Dental Checkups & Teeth Cleanings

 A small cavity that can still be filled is much easier to deal with than an infected tooth that requires a root canal.
-During your checkups, we’ll take X-rays and check for troublesome symptoms that might point to the beginnings of an oral health issue.
+During your routine dental checkups, we’ll take X-rays and check for troublesome symptoms that might point to the beginnings of an oral health issue.
 We will also remove hardened calculus (tartar) from your teeth, and we’ll even polish them so that they gleam when you leave our dental office.
 At the end of your appointment, we’ll either schedule your next checkup or put together a treatment plan based on what we find.

 Gum Disease Treatment